dharmrai-vmw/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     ![Management cluster nodes status CLI output](img/tko-on-vsphere/55-Mgmt-cluster-20.png)

-## <a id="register-tmc"> </a>Register Management Cluster with Tanzu Mission Control
+## <a id="register-tmc"> </a> Register Management Cluster with Tanzu Mission Control

  If you want to register your management cluster with Tanzu Mission Control, see [Register Your Management Cluster with Tanzu Mission Control](./tko-saas-services.md#a-idtmc-a-tanzu-mission-control).

-## <a id="workloadalb"> </a> Configure AKO Deployment Config (ADC) for Workload clusters
+## <a id="workloadalb"> </a> Configure AKO Deployment Config (ADC) for Workload Clusters

 Tanzu Kubernetes Grid v1.6.x management clusters with NSX Advanced Load Balancer are deployed with 2 AKODeploymentConfigs.

-* `install-ako-for-management-cluster`: default config for management cluster
+* `install-ako-for-management-cluster`: default configuration for management cluster
-* `install-ako-for-all`:  default config for all workload clusters.
-By default, all the workload clusters will reference this file for their virtual IP networks, service engine (SE) groups.
+* `install-ako-for-all`:  default configuration for all workload clusters.
+By default, all the workload clusters reference this file for their virtual IP networks and service engine (SE) groups.
 This ADC configuration does not enable NSX L7 Ingress by default.

-As per this Tanzu deployment, we are going to create 2 more ADC's:
+As per this Tanzu deployment, create 2 more ADCs:

-* `tanzu-ako-for-shared`: Used by Shared services cluster to deploy the Virtual services in `TKG Mgmt SE Group` and  the loadbalancer applications in `TKG Management VIP Network`.
+* `tanzu-ako-for-shared`: Used by shared services cluster to deploy the virtual services in `TKG Mgmt SE Group` and  the loadbalancer applications in `TKG Management VIP Network`.

-* `tanzu-ako-for-workload-L7-ingress`: Use this ADC only if you would like to enable NSX ALB L7 Ingress on workload cluster, otherwise leave the cluster labels empty to apply the network configuration from default ADC `install-ako-for-all`.
+* `tanzu-ako-for-workload-L7-ingress`: Use this ADC only if you would like to enable NSX Advanced Load Balancer L7 ingress on workload cluster.
+Otherwise, leave the cluster labels empty to apply the network configuration from default ADC `install-ako-for-all`.

-### <a id="sharedako"> </a> Configure AKO Deployment Config(ADC) for Shared services Cluster
+### <a id="sharedako"> </a> Configure AKO Deployment Config (ADC) for Shared Services Cluster

-As per the defined architecture, Shared services cluster will use same control plane and data plane network as the Management cluster.
+As per the defined architecture, shared services cluster uses the same control plane and data plane network as the management cluster.
 Shared services cluster control plane endpoint uses `TKG Cluster VIP Network`, application loadbalancing uses `TKG Management Data VIP network` and the virtual services are deployed in `tanzu-mgmt-segroup-01` SE group.
-This configuration will be enforced by creating a custom AKO Deployment Config (ADC) and applying the respective `AVI_LABELS` while deploying the shared services cluster.
+This configuration is enforced by creating a custom AKO Deployment Config (ADC) and applying the respective `AVI_LABELS` while deploying the shared services cluster.

 The format of the AKODeploymentConfig YAML file is as follows.